The GNP Presents:

 “What was that?”
 A sarcastic smile had crept over Tomoko’s round face.
 “Would you mind saying that again?”

 After letting loose a slight sigh of relief that she had apparently not heard him entirely, Gengo leaned forward, setting his teacup down.
 “No, I don’t think so,” he said, smiling for the first time since arriving at the café.
-“Not with you being a black belt in karate.”
+“Not with you being a third-degree black belt in karate.”

 Gengo laughed, and Tomoko quickly followed suit.
 He had dodged her sword yet again.